Google’s “From Sources Across The Web” Search Feature – A Knowledge Graph and Carousel Frankenstein That’s Hard To Ignore

 And here is a second query showing cards from various types of sites:

-What’s the performance impact to sites when “Found on the web” is in the SERP?
+What’s the performance impact to sites when “From sources across the web” is in the SERP?

 Well, I think it’s pretty clear.
-This is a monster SERP feature that can take up a huge chunk of the mobile search results page.
-If your pages rank even #2 or #3, users need to scroll down past “Found on the Web” and often past a “People Also Ask” module… You can see both Glassdoor and Great Places to Work are pretty far down the SERP and rank #2 and #3 respectively.
-More about how position is calculated later in this post, since “Found on the web” and “People Also Ask” can change the positions of other listings GSC-wise:
+This is a monster SERP feature that can take up a huge chunk of the search results page.
+If your pages rank even #2 or #3, users need to scroll down past “From sources across the web” and often past a “People Also Ask” module… You can see both Glassdoor and Great Places to Work are pretty far down the SERP and rank #2 and #3 respectively.
+More about how position is calculated later in this post, since “From sources across the web” and “People Also Ask” can change the positions of other listings GSC-wise:

-That said, you do have an opportunity to rank in the carousels (within “Found on the Web”).
+That said, you do have an opportunity to rank in the carousels (within “From sources across the Web”).
 And if you do, you might have a shot at gaining more clicks.
 But, you are competing against four other listings in that specific carousel (there are five total cards in the carousel).
-And then of course, you have a number of other carousels you are competing with in the feature… so it’s not easy when “Found on the web” is present in the SERP.
+And then of course, you have a number of other carousels you are competing with in the feature… so it’s not easy when “From sources across the web” is present in the SERP.

 GSC Performance Stats:

-I mentioned earlier that I’m helping a company that targets queries yielding the “Found on the web” mobile SERP feature.
-Here is a quick example of the stats for some queries where the site ranks well in the core organic listings (but “Found on the web” appears in the mobile SERP).
+I mentioned earlier that I’m helping a company that targets queries yielding the “From sources across the web” SERP feature.
+Here is a quick example of the stats for some queries where the site ranks well in the core organic listings (but “From sources across the web” appears in the SERP).

-When checking queries where “Found on the web” appeared, I found a noticeable difference in click-through rate for mobile.
+When checking queries where “From sources across the web” appeared, I found a noticeable difference in click-through rate for mobile.
 Note, the site ranks very well in the 10-blue links for some of these queries, which is why the CTR overall is higher.

 In the first example below, the mobile click-through rate is 23.4% when the desktop click-through rate is 30.2% (a 23% difference in CTR):

 In the second example, the site is seeing an 11.4% click-through rate on mobile, but a 24.7% click-through rate on desktop (a 54% difference in CTR).
-Again, the site ranks very well in the 10-blue links for the query, but the “Found on the web” feature is pushing the listing way down the SERP on mobile:
+Again, the site ranks very well in the 10-blue links for the query, but the “From sources across the web” feature is pushing the listing way down the SERP on mobile:

 A Note About Content Strategy: Don’t miss an opportunity

-If you are publishing content about entities, you are probably wondering what you can do to increase your chances of ranking in the carousels within “Found on the web”.
+If you are publishing content about entities, you are probably wondering what you can do to increase your chances of ranking in the carousels within “From sources across the web”.
 Like most things in SEO, you should spend some serious time analyzing the SERPs, learn what Google is surfacing in the carousels, etc. Then you can build a content strategy that targets topics from different angles.

 GSC Tracking: